AmadeusJ/C3DB/README.md

 > **Note:** Actually, you never run this project with just downloading or cloning.
 Some DB tables are necessary to start this app.

- If you want to use this database, contact me!
+ This database is using static IP without domain... ;-( So, if you want to use this database, contact me!

  E-mail: dawoonjung1026@gmail.com